Understanding Bipolar Disorder

 Some people with bipolar disorder have mixed episodes.
 These episodes include traits of manic, hypomanic, and major depressive episodes.

-The Diagnostic and Statistical Manual of Mental Disorders provides 2 categories for bipolar disorder, bipolar I and bipolar II.
+The Diagnostic and Statistical Manual of Mental Disorders provides two categories for bipolar disorder, bipolar I and bipolar II.

 People with bipolar I experience 1 or more manic/mixed episodes followed by major depressive episodes or hypomanic episodes.
 Those with bipolar II have 1 or more major depressive episodes followed by a hypomanic episode.
 Bipolar I is more severe than bipolar II.